An Overview of the Legal System of South Sudan

 The relationship between two court systems is often unclear.
 Although customary courts are subordinate and answerable to statutory courts,[37] they are more closely linked with the executive branch than to judiciary as they are established and regulated by the Local Government Act and are administered by the local governments at the county level.
 This has undermined the capacity of the formal courts to monitor and supervise the judicial functions of the customary courts.

-Lawyers are, with judges and prosecutors, fundamental to human rights protection and respect for the rule of law in any country.[36]
-As such, it is important to have access to a legal profession which is well regulated by law and policy.
-In South Sudan, the legal profession is regulated by the Advocates Act 2013 and the Transitional Constitution of the Republic of South Sudan 2011. the Transitional Constitutionenshrines the guarantee of the independence of the legal profession and spells out lawyers’ duties to promote, protect and advance the fundamental rights and freedoms of citizens.[37]
+Lawyers are, with judges and prosecutors, fundamental to human rights protection and respect for the rule of law in any country.[41]
+As such, it is important to have access to a legal profession that is well regulated by law and policy.
+In South Sudan, the legal profession is regulated by the Advocates Act 2013 and the Transitional Constitution of the Republic of South Sudan 2011. the Transitional Constitution enshrines the guarantee of the independence of the legal profession and spells out lawyers’ duties to promote, protect, and advance the fundamental rights and freedoms of citizens.[42]
 In practice, there is no standardized procedure for admission to the bar presently operating in South Sudan.
-Under the Advocates Act 2013, in order to be entitled to practice as an advocate in South Sudan, one must be a citizen of good character, hold a law degree or any other higher qualifications from a recognized university or legal institution, hold a Legal Professional Certificate or be exempted by the Ministry of Justice from this requirement and have been awarded a license to practice.[38]
+Under the Advocates Act 2013, in order to be entitled to practice as an advocate in South Sudan, one must be a citizen of good character, hold a law degree or any other higher qualifications from a recognized university or legal institution, hold a Legal Professional Certificate, or be exempted by the Bar council from this requirement and be awarded a license to practice.[43]

-To put an analysis on the laws, the constitution and the Act, it is clear that there is a serious conflict on the ground that the Bar be independent under the constitution while the Act requires that the Bar shall have representatives from Ministry of Justice and the Court of Appeal.
-The procedures for enrolment to the bar are not consistent.
-The Act requires that a trainee advocate be attached to a senior lawyer (commissioner for oaths) for a duration of one year before he or she is given a license to practice.[39]
-It happens that senior lawyers do recommend untrained law graduates for license and there is no existent mechanism to monitor this inconsistent.
-The UN basic principles on the role of Bar associations stated that the bar must be truly independent, self-governing and operate in accordance with international standard.[40]
-However, the legal profession in South Sudan is currently flattered with politics and corruption rather than merit basis.[41]
-The Singhvi Declarationclearly states that there must be established in each jurisdiction one or more independent and self-governing associations of lawyers recognized in law, whose council or other executive body shall be freely elected by all the members without interference of any kind by any other body or person.[42]
+To put an analysis on the laws, the constitution, and the Act, it is clear that there is a serious conflict on the grounds that the Bar be independent under the Constitution, while the Act requires that the Bar shall have representatives from Ministry of Justice and the Court of Appeal.
+The procedures for enrollment to the Bar are not consistent.
+The Act requires that a trainee advocate be attached to a senior lawyer (commissioner for oaths) for a duration of one year before he or she is given a license to practice.[44]
+It happens that senior lawyers do recommend untrained law graduates for license, and there is no existent mechanism to monitor this inconsistency.
+The UN basic principles on the role of bar associations states that the bar must be truly independent and self-governing, and it must operate in accordance with the international standard.[45]
+However, the legal profession in South Sudan is currently flattered with politics and corruption rather than merit basis.[46]
+The Singhvi Declaration clearly states that there must be established in each jurisdiction one or more independent and self-governing associations of lawyers recognized in law, whose council or other executive body shall be freely elected by all the members without interference of any kind by any other body or person.

 6. Court Structure

 The Supreme Court located in the capital Juba is the apex court and custodian of the constitutions and state constitutions.
-It consists of a Chief Justice, his deputy and five other justices.[45]
+It consists of a Chief Justice, his deputy, and five other justices.[50]
 Its decisions are final and binding in all courts, including customary courts.
-The court is vested with exclusive and original jurisdiction to adjudicate on any legal disputes arising either under TCSS or state constitutions.[46]
-Other jurisdictions include review and cassation in respect of any criminal, civil and administrative matters arising out of or under the law,[47] interpretation of laws and the power of Judicial review.[48]
-The Supreme Court sits in panels of three justices on each matter except on constitutional issues when quorum of not less than nine judges is required.[49]
+The court is vested with exclusive and original jurisdiction to adjudicate on any legal disputes arising either under TCSS or state constitutions.[51]
+Other jurisdictions include review and cassation in respect of any criminal, civil, and administrative matters arising out of or under the law,[52] interpretation of laws and the power of Judicial review.[53]
+The Supreme Court sits in panels of three justices on each matter except on constitutional issues when a quorum of no less than nine judges is required.[54]
 Their decisions, taken by majority, are final and binding.
+However, the 2018 peace deal established a new court known as the Constitutional Court whose jurisdiction has not been spelt out in the said agreement.
+In countries where a Supreme Court and Constitutional Court model is practiced, such as South Africa, the Constitutional Court is charged with the mandate of interpretating the Constitution.[55]
+If established, there is likely a potential of conflict between the two highest courts (the Supreme Court and the Constitutional Court) given that the current Supreme Court has the mandate of constitutional interpretation.
+A clear demarcation of roles would need to be made by a way of constitutional amendment.

-There is High Court in each of the ten states of South Sudan.
-However, with the recent expansions of states from ten to thirty-two, there are at least twenty-two states without High Courts.
-High Courts are vested with exclusive and original jurisdiction[53] over all murder cases and hear appeals from the County courts.
+There is a high court in each of the ten states of South Sudan.
+High courts are vested with exclusive and original jurisdiction over all murder cases and hear appeals from the county courts.[60]

-These are lower courts below the High court in each county.
-As of March 2018, few County Courts have been established.
-Similarly, with the expansion of states, it is not clear how many counties have been established so far given that the creation of counties is a going on process.[54]
-According to the Code of Criminal Procedure, County Courts enjoy original jurisdictions limited to criminal cases that carry sentence with not more than seven years imprisonments and fine not exceeding 5000 SSP.[55]
-The constitution leaves room for the establishment of more courts or tribunals when deemed necessary.[56]
+These are lower courts below the high court in each county.
+There are first and second grade magistrates whose decisions are appealed before high courts.
+As of March 2025, there are still counties without county courts.
+According to the Code of Criminal Procedure, county courts enjoy original jurisdictions limited to criminal cases that carry sentences with no more than seven years imprisonments and fine not exceeding 5000 SSP.[61]
+The Constitution leaves room for the establishment of more courts or tribunals when deemed necessary.[62]

-The sources of law provided under Article 5 of the (TCSS) do not expressly mention international law as one of the sources in South Sudan.[66]
-However, the provision of clause (e) “any other relevant source,” is construed to include international law.
-The TCSS provides for the process of ratification of international instruments but it silent on whether ratified treaties can be applied by courts directly or there is another process, such as transformation.
-The constitution however, deals briefly with the procedural aspect of international law.
-For example, it is the function of the National Legislative Assembly (NLA) to ratify international treaties, conventions and agreements.[67]
-Similarly,” it provides that the president shall direct, supervise foreign policy and ratify treaties and international agreements with the approval of the National Legislative Assembly.”[68]
-However, the constitution is certain with respect to international human rights law.[69]
+The sources of law provided under Article 5 of the (TCSS) do not expressly mention international law as one of the sources in South Sudan.[73]
+However, the provision of clause (e) “any other relevant source” is construed to include international law.
+The TCSS provides for the process of ratification of international instruments, but it is silent on whether ratified treaties can be applied by courts directly or if there is another process, such as transformation.
+The Constitution, however, deals briefly with the procedural aspect of international law.
+For example, it is the function of the TNLA to ratify international treaties, conventions, and agreements.[74]
+Similarly,” it provides that the president shall direct, supervise foreign policy and ratify treaties and international agreements with the approval of the National Legislative Assembly.”[75]
+However, the Constitution is certain with respect to international human rights law.[76]

 8. Independence of the Judiciary

 Judiciary independence is one of the fundamental elements of the modern democracy.
-International human rights law requires that the judiciary be independent of the executive and legislative branches of government as a threshold for a fair trial, protection of individual rights and to obtain effective remedies for any violation thereof from the other authorities of the state.[70]
-The independence of the judiciary is inherently connected with the principle of separation of powers.
-The principle of separation of powers, which is the cornerstone of the rule of law, is reaffirmed in a number of international instruments, particularly with regard to the judiciary.[71]
+International human rights law requires that the judiciary be independent of the executive and legislative branches of government as a threshold for a fair trial and the protection of individual rights, as well as to obtain effective remedies for any violation thereof from the other authorities of the state.[77]
+The independence of the judiciary is inherently connected with the principle of the separation of powers.
+The principle of the separation of powers, which is the cornerstone of the rule of law, is reaffirmed in a number of international instruments, particularly regarding the judiciary.[78]

-The Transitional Constitution provides that the judiciary is independent of the executive and legislative branches.[72]
-It affirms that judicial power is “derived from the people and is exercised by the courts in accordance with the customs, values, norms and aspirations of people and in conformity with the constitution and the law.”[73]
-It also provides that “the executive and legislative organs at all levels of government shall uphold, promote and respect the independence of the” Judiciary and that all organs and institutions of the State are bound to execute judicial decisions.[74]
-The constitution further states that the judiciary and its members shall be subject to the constitution and the law, which judges apply impartially and without political interference, fear or favour.
-In doing so, judges are to be protected from reprisals as a consequent of their judicial decision.[75]
+The Transitional Constitution provides that the judiciary is independent from the executive and legislative branches.[79]
+It affirms that judicial power is “derived from the people and is exercised by the courts in accordance with the customs, values, norms and aspirations of people and in conformity with the constitution and the law.”[80]
+It also provides that “the executive and legislative organs at all levels of government shall uphold, promote and respect the independence of the” Judiciary and that all organs and institutions of the state are bound to execute judicial decisions.[81]
+The Constitution further states that the judiciary and its members shall be subject to the Constitution and the law, which judges apply impartially and without political interference, fear, or favor.
+In doing so, judges are to be protected from reprisals as a consequence of their judicial decision.[82]

-Despite these clear constitutional provisions guaranteeing the independence of judiciary, the practice shows that there has been direct interference by the Executive in the Judiciary.
-In 2014, the Deputy Chief Justice was dismissed by the president upon objecting to a presidential order that expanded the constitutionally-recognised ten states to twenty-eight.
-This was followed by subsequent dismissal of 14 justices and judges who went on strike demanding the removal of the Chief Justice and improvement of working conditions.[76]
-According to South Sudan law, Judges cannot be removed unless on proved gross misconduct, incompetence and incapacity and only upon the recommendation of the National Judicial Service Commission.[77]
-It should be Noted that there is no physical presence of National Judicial Service Commission and how it exercises this function remains unclear.
-Since then, the judiciary, particularly the Supreme Court has witnessed a series of resignations over lack of judiciary independence and interference from the members of the executive.[78]
+Despite these clear constitutional provisions guaranteeing the independence of judiciary, the practice shows that there has been direct interference by the executive in the judiciary.
+In 2014, the Deputy Chief Justice was dismissed by the President upon objecting to a presidential order that expanded the constitutionally-recognized ten states to twenty-eight.
+This was followed by the subsequent dismissal of fourteen justices and judges who went on strike demanding the removal of the Chief Justice and improvement of working conditions.
+According to South Sudan law, judges cannot be removed unless on proved gross misconduct, incompetence, and incapacity and only upon the recommendation of the National Judicial Service Commission (NJSC).[83]
+However, it is not clear whether the NJSC has ever exercised such mandate.
+Since then, the judiciary, particularly the Supreme Court, has witnessed a series of resignations over lack of judiciary independence and interference from the members of the executive.

 9. Protection of Human Rights in South Sudan

-South Sudan fought for decades to uphold inter alia,human rights and fundamental freedoms.
-The country itself is founded on justice, equality, respect for human dignity and advancement of human rights and fundamental freedoms.[82]
+South Sudan fought for decades to uphold inter alia, human rights, and fundamental freedoms.
+The country itself is founded on justice, equality, respect for human dignity, and the advancement of human rights and fundamental freedoms.[87]
 Contrary to this, South Sudan is observing tremendous violations of human rights.
-The mid December 2013 conflict has witnessed the worst human rights violations recorded in the country’s recent history.[83]
+The events of the mid December 2013 and the continued violent conflicts have witnessed the worst human rights violations recorded in the country’s recent history.

 10. Ratification of International Human Rights Instruments

 Accordingly, when South Sudan seceded from Sudan, it did not automatically succeed to treaty obligations of the later.
-Since May 2013, it has succeeded to number of core international human rights treaties including International Covenant on Civil and Political Rights, 1966; International Covenant on Economic, Social, and Cultural Rights, 1966; Convention on the Elimination of All Forms of Discrimination against Women and its Optional Protocol, 1979; International Convention on the Elimination of All Forms of Racial Discrimination, 1965; Convention on the Rights of the Child, 1989; Convention against Torture and Other Cruel Inhuman or Degrading Treatment of Punishment, 1984.
+Since May 2013, it has succeeded to a number of core international human rights treaties including but not limited to the International Covenant on Civil and Political Rights, 1966; International Covenant on Economic, Social, and Cultural Rights, 1966; Convention on the Elimination of All Forms of Discrimination against Women and its Optional Protocol, 1979; International Convention on the Elimination of All Forms of Racial Discrimination, 1965; Convention on the Rights of the Child, 1989; and Convention against Torture and Other Cruel Inhuman or Degrading Treatment of Punishment, 1984.

-South Sudan however, has expressed a general commitment to observe international human rights norms through its voluntary pledge for candidature to the Human Rights Council.[91]
+However, South Sudan has shown a broad commitment to upholding international human rights standards through its voluntary pledge to run for a seat on the Human Rights Council on 13 October 2013.

 11. Law Reporting in South Sudan

 A law report is a record of a judicial decision on a point of law which sets a precedent.
-Not all decisions taken in a court of law set a precedent, however interesting they may be in terms of the facts of the case or its sequences.
-As a general principle of law, a decision is only reportable if it lays down a new principle of law, changes or clarifies the existing law.[92]
+Not all decisions taken in a court of law set a precedent; however, interestingly, they may be in terms of the facts of the case or its sequences.
+As a general principle of law, a decision is only reportable if it lays down a new principle of law or changes or clarifies the existing law.[94]

 12. Access Current Laws of the Republic of South Sudan

-This section provides link to the laws passed by the Parliament of South Sudan from 2006 to present.
-It should be noted that laws passed before independence have been confirmed by the Transitional Constitution as having binding force of law in the independent South Sudan.[94]
-For about twelve years of autonomous government and independent South Sudan respectively, over eighty (80) laws have been passed by the parliament with the recent Acts being the Broadcasting Corporation Act, 2013, Media Authority Act, 2013, Right of Access to Information Act, 2013, National Security Service Act, 2014, NGO Regulation Act, 2016 and the most recent, the Labour Act 2017.
+This section provides links to the laws passed by the Parliament of South Sudan from 2006 to present.
+It should be noted that laws passed before independence have been confirmed by the Transitional Constitution as having binding force of law in the independent South Sudan.[95]
+For about twenty years of autonomous government and independent South Sudan respectively, South Sudan’s parliament has enacted over eighty laws.
+Among the recent legislations are the Constitution Making Process Act 2022, the Financial Act 2024, and the National Bureau of Statistics Act 2024.
+Key amendments were also made in line with the Peace Agreement including Political Parties Act 2012 (Amendment) Act 2022 and the controversial National Security Act 2014 amended 2024.

 References